 Before submitting your manuscript to Political Studies Review, please ensure you have read the Aims & Scope.

-Political Studies Review provides unique intellectual space for rigorours high-quality peer reviewed original research across political science and the study of politics in related fields athat aims at stimulating wide-ranging debate and cutting edge discussion of current disputes.
-We therefore welcome submissions across a wide-range of methodological or theoretical frameworks providing they are relevant for the research question and conform to the highest standards of ehtics.
+Political Studies Review provides unique intellectual space for rigorours high-quality peer reviewed original research across political science and the study of politics in related fields athat aims at stimulating wide-ranging debate and cutting edge discussion of topical issues.
+We therefore welcome submissions across a wide-range of methodological or theoretical frameworks provided they are relevant for the research question and conform to the highest standards of scientific rigour and research ehtics.

-(1) Original research articles: the journal is a forum for innovative, rigorous and original work of significance to the discipline with a comparative focus and/or which cut across traditional scholarly fields and push forwards disciplinary boundaries.
+(1) Original research articles: the journal is a forum for innovative, rigorous and original work of significance to the discipline.
+Such work may be theoretical in nature, it may have a comparative focus, and/or it may cut acros traditional scholarly fields and push disciplinary boundaries.